 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During the compliance period noted in the above table, we did not complete all monitoring or testing for the contaminant(s) noted, and therefore cannot be sure of the quality of your drinking water during that time.
+During the period between July 1, 2016 and September 30, 2016, we did not monitor for Disinfection Byproduct contaminants, and therefore cannot be sure of the quality of your drinking water during that time.
+There are no special precautions you need to take at this time.
+However, it is important to remember that the quality of your drinking water is not known at this time.